UWrc/UWrc.github.io/blog/2021-02-25-klone-soft-launch.md

 #### Software
 - modules works the same as it did on mox.
 This is an improved implementation called LMOD on klone compared to environment modules on mox.
 - We provide the basic compilers (e.g., GNU, Intel) as modules.
-- The HYAK team is encouraging a container first world (i.e., use Singularity).
+- The Hyak team is encouraging a container first world (i.e., use Singularity).

 ### March 3, 2021